polymonster/pmtech/readme.md

 **put** *pmtech utility toolkit*

 This project contains code that will be re-used across different projects but contains no platform specific code, it contains:
-- "Loader" - Contains functions to load (and hot load) textures (DDS), models, skeletons, animations and shaders
+- Loader - Contains functions to load textures (DDS), models, skeletons, animations and shaders, as well as supporting shader hot loads.
-- Bullet Physics - With a deferred command buffer API like the pen renderer and audio system, allowing physics simulate to run independantly on it's own thread.
+- Bullet Physics - With a deferred command buffer API like the renderer and audio system, allowing physics simulate to run independantly on it's own thread.
-- Debug Renderer - Helpers for drawing 3d and 2d lines, boxes, text, and other debug primitives.
+- Debug Renderer - Helpers for drawing 3d and 2d lines, boxes, text, and other primitives.
 - Scalar (float) Maths library - Vector, Matrix, Quaternion, Intersection tests and functions

-- Thirdparty stuff
+** thirdparty **
 - ImGui - super cool and fast ui rendering for development.
 - JSON for modern c++ - great for working with data that has been generated with python.